LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-types/README.md

 ## Static Methods

 In pure object-oriented languages like C# and Java, we don't have functions in the sense you're used to.
 Functions may not be declared outside of a class.
 Within the context of a class, functions are referred to as **methods**.
-We'll we adopt this terminology from now on.
+We'll adopt this terminology from now on.

 We'll dive into learning about classes and objects in C# soon enough, but first let's learn a little about **static methods**, which behave somewhat similarly to functions as you knew them in Python.